martin-ockajak/automorph/docs/rest-rpc/README.md

 * Binary data messages
 * API function name in URL path
 * API function arguments must have names
-* API function arguments can be supplied either in the request body or as URL query parameters
+* API function arguments can be supplied either in the request body or in special cases as URL query parameters
 * HTTP POST or GET method must be used to obtain standard or cached call semantics respectively

 ## Fairly anticipated questions (FAQ)